Image: NASA/JPL/University of Arizona

 The man smiled back, pushed a carbon paper form across the counter.
 "Sign here."

 Chuck and I spent the next three days loitering about town and in our motel room, trying to think of some way to come up with the cash we needed.
-Having Mom wire us the money was out of the question—money transfers were recorded, and such a transaction would provide a trail that would blow our story.
+Having Mom wire us the money was out of the question—money transfers were recorded, and such a transaction would provide a trail to blow our story.
 We likewise discarded the idea of working for the money; we didn't have enough time to earn such a sum.
 With no legal options available, our schemes were limited to committing some sort of ruthless crime: robbing a store, or perhaps mugging some prominent citizen.
 Chuck was capable of either act, I figured, after murdering two people just the other day.
 Yet despite all of our insane plotting, we did nothing.
 I still didn't consider myself capable of committing crimes, and Chuck seemed to have reached his quota of evil deeds for the month.
 In the meantime, our cash supply was dwindling due to the costs of food and lodging.
-We were down to about a hundred dollars, with not a penny to spare.
+We were down to about $100, with not a penny to spare.

 Wednesday night rolled around.
 We went to bed late, not bothering to finish the gin game we'd started.
 Sometime in the night I awoke with a start, which wasn't unusual; I'd slept poorly the whole time we'd been on the road.
 I heard a noise, which cut out after a few seconds.
 Then I heard it again—a grinding ignition struggling to start a car in the cold night.
 I got out of bed and went to the window, where I pulled back the curtain to peer outside.